josemp-git/Simple_EC2_Instanace_Scheduler/README.md

 You are set.

-If you need to start/stop different Amazon EC2 instances at different times, you can deploy this template several times specifying different tags for each use case (e.g.: use tag dev-env/true for the dev environment instances and tag test-env/true for the test environment instances).
+If you need to start/stop different Amazon EC2 instances at different times, you can deploy this template several times specifying different tags for each use case (e.g.: use the tag dev-env/true for the dev environment instances or the tag test-env/true for the test environment instances).
 Make sure to modify the Amazon EventBridge rules accordingly.

 ![Dev-env tags example](dev-env-tags.png)